Individualized care to patients based on their personal needs

 Catholic Hospice is a philosophy of care.
 Dated back to the early ages, hospices were way stations run by monks for weary travelers.
 The way stations would provide total care to the traveler – food, medical attention, and boarding, along their journey.
 Today’s hospice programs are much like those way stations.
 The traveler is the patient.
 And the journey is the journey of life.

-Hospice care is different then traditional “cure care.”
+Hospice care is different than traditional “cure care.”
 Much like doctors refer their patients to specialists in a specific area of care, hospice is the specialist at end of life.
 Hope is not forgotten or ignored when the Pinnacle Catholic Hospice team enters into a patient’s home.
 Our goal is to keep our patients as comfortable as possible, while treating the symptoms of their disease, and enabling them to live their lives as fully as possible.
 Pinnacle Catholic Hospice provides individualized care to patients based on their personal needs.
 Our supportive care complements that of family and loved ones, and includes:

 Scheduled visits by our care team members including: